Commercial Real Estate Loan Rates 2021

 SBA 504 loans

-Designed to spur economic development, SBA 504 loans are long-term financing options (10- or 20- year) for fixed assets that can be used to acquire, modernize, or expand a business, including to refinance costs associated with such expansion.
+Designed to spur economic development, SBA 504 loans are long-term financing options (10- or 20-year) for fixed assets that can be used to acquire, modernize, or expand a business, as well as to refinance costs associated with such expansion.
 These loans are also frequently referred to as CDC loans, a nod to the Certified Development Companies (CDCs) that make them available.

-The 504 commercial real estate loan rates are based off the 5- and 10-year Treasury rates, plus fees, and typically carry the lowest interest rates among real estate lending options.
-For instance, at the time of posting 504 loan rates were as low as 3.91%.
+The 504 commercial real estate loan rates are based on the 5- and 10-year Treasury rates, plus fees, and typically carry the lowest interest rates among commercial real estate lending options.
+For instance, at the time of posting, 504 loan rates were as low as 2.231%.

 Despite obvious benefits, 504 loans do come with a few cons.
 For instance, 504 loan funds are limited in use and therefore not ideal for those seeking flexible funding.
 If you’re considering this loan, keep in mind that funds must only be used for the following approved project costs: